rsaarelm/tt/README.md

 stop, and the goal datapoint style when you're planning time blocking or entering work hours done after the fact.

-## Time blocking
+## Prospective clocking

+You can adjust the clock times with command-line parameters.

+    tt in --at 07:00 project         # Clock in at precise time tt in --at "15 min ago" project  # Set the clock in earlier tt in --in 15min project         # Clock in in the future tt in --at boot project          # Clock in when your computer started up

+You can add breaks

+    tt break --for 30min lunch

+This is equivalent to doing

+    tt out lunch
+    tt in --in 30min [whatever your current project was]

+Clocking out supports similar modifiers as in.

+You can also give the clock out the total amount of work you want to clock today.
+It will then tell you when you can stop working

+    tt out --after 7.5h

-You can plan your [future time use](http://calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/) with open todo items that have both date and time and have a duration unit.
+You also can plan your [future time use](http://calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/) by writing prospective clock entries in your todo.txt.
+Instead of the verbose clock in / clock out entry pairs, you can just write a single entry with date, time of day and time duration unit.
+This will be treated as equivalent to the corresponding clock in / clock out pair.

-    2018-01-10 09:00 block-project 2 h  -- Plan to work on block-project for two hours 2018-02-10 12:00 lunch-break 30 min  -- Time in minutes
+    x 2018-01-10 09:00 block-project 2 h  -- Plan to work on block-project for two hours x 2018-02-10 12:00 lunch-break 30 min  -- Time in minutes

-An ongoing planned session will show up in `tt current`, but unless you mark them up with the `x`, they won't show up in your log of completed work.
-The assumption is that the plan is expected to change and you only mark the lines done when you have completed that planned work block.
+These will then show up in your tt current display.

+If your plans change and you don't end up doing the planned tasks, it's up to you to remember to edit your log file.

 ## Goal tracking